You’ve a Time Capsule and it works great.

 Basics of Apple Wifi Networking – Important Things to Know

-3. The very best way to get maximum Wifi throughput to your dead zone, when you are extending Wifi is to use Ethernet cable from your base station (the one connected directly to the cable modem) to the second or indeed third Time Capsule, Airport Extreme or Express.
+Is to use Ethernet cable from your base station (the one connected directly to the cable modem) to the second.
+Or if you need a third Time Capsule, Airport Extreme or Express.
 This set up is also known as a roaming network.

 Because of the overlapping Wifi network’s management overhead or for the reasons that area has poor Wifi in the first place.

-All the above said, extending your Time Capsule‘s wireless network can work really well and effectively as long as you understand these few things.
+Don’t let the above put you off.
+Extending your Time Capsule‘s wireless network can work really well and effectively as long as you understand these few things.

 How to Set Up Airport Time Capsule to Extend the Wireless Network